noir-lang/noir/docs/docs/tutorials/contract_tutorials/private_voting_contract.md

 We are using various utils within the Aztec library:

-- `Context` and `PrivateContext` - exposes things such as the contract address, msg_sender, etc
+- `PrivateContext` - exposes things such as the contract address, msg_sender, etc
 - `AztecAddress` - A type for storing an address on Aztec
 - `FunctionSelector` - Used for computing a selector to call a function
 - `Map` - A data storage type for storing candidates with the number of votes they have
 - `PublicMutable` - A type of storage, which holds a mutable public value.
 We'll store votes as PublicMutables
+- `SharedImmutable` - an immutable storage value that is accessible in private and public execution.

 ## Set up storage